The underlying complexities of the human psyche quite often go overlooked.

 Anytime we have something that is, we must also have something that is not, naturally.

-Where being unconscious refers to a state of mind that holds absolute zero self awareness.
+Where being unconscious refers to a state of mind that holds no self awareness.

 However, as humans, the overly imaginative creatures that we are, we cannot stop here.